Ghulam Ullah Khan

-Sheikh Ul Quran Maulana Ghulam Ullah Khan (born; 1905 - 27 May 1980) (Urdu: غلام اللہ خان) was a Pakistani Islamic scholar.
+Ghulam Ullah Khan (born; 1905 - 27 May 1980) (Urdu: غلام اللہ خان) was a Pakistani Islamic scholar.

 Early life and education

 Khan was born in 1904 to Malik Feroze Khan in Chhachh, Attock district.
 His father was pious and a village Nambardar belongs to Awan Tribe.
 He learned Quran from Rashid Ahmad Gangohi.
 He passed the middle school examination from Hazro High School and then moved to Rawalpindi and read early Persian and grammar books from Maulana Ahmad Din, a student of Maulana Saif-ur-Rehman Peshawari.
 Then he learned various books from Maulana Sikandar Ali and his elder brother Maulana Muhammad Ismail, a resident of Kokal (Hazara).
 Studied art books from Maulana Abdullah Patwar and Maulana Muhammad Din.
 Studied last books of rationality from Maulana Ghulam Rasool of Gujarat District and his son-in-law Maulana Waliullah.
 Mishkat, Jalalayn, Tafsir al-Baydawi and translation of the Quran were also studied here.
 Later from Maulana Hussain Ali, a resident of Wan Bhachran, learned Qur'an exegesis from him and on his instructions made a journey to Darul Uloom Deoband and studied most literature books there.
 Maulana Rasul Khan Hazarvi took the entrance exam.
 In 1933 he studied the hadith in Jamiah Islamiah Talimuddin Dabhel.